robstoll/atrium/README.md

 Or in other words, provide our API in a different language (the same applies if you want to provide another API style).

-We split up the function in two parts: API and logic -- whereas the logic creates the assertion and the API provides a function for the user (the API as such) and merely appends the assertion created by the logic to the `Expect`.
+We split up the function in two parts: API and logic -- whereas the logic creates the expectation and the API provides a function for the user (the API as such) and merely appends the expectation created by the logic to the `Expect`.

 Typically, you put the API function in one module (jar) and the logic in another (so that the API can be exchanged).
-In the logic module we define and extension method for [AssertionContainer](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.creating/-assertion-container/index.html)
+In the logic module we define an extension method for [AssertionContainer](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.creating/-assertion-container/index.html)

 <code-i18n-3a>